LucasAschenbach/advanced_navigator/README.md

 # Quick Start

-To get started with `AdvancedNavigator`, create a `MaterialApp`/`CupertinoApp` and return `AdvancedNavigator` from the builder function:
+To get started, create a `MaterialApp` or `CupertinoApp` and return an instance of `AdvancedNavigator` from its builder function:

 ```dart
 MaterialApp(